geoserver/geoserver/doc/en/user/source/extensions/wps-longitudinal-profile/index.rst

 profile - contains array of points of the profile infos - general info on process result

-profile object contains array of points each point has following values: totalDistanceToThisPoint - distance to this point from the beginning of the profile (first point) in units of CRS x - x coordinate of point
+The profile object contains an array of points: each point has following values: totalDistanceToThisPoint - distance to this point from the beginning of the profile (first point) in units of CRS x - x coordinate of point